w3f/polkadot-wiki/docs/glossary.md

 ## Slashing

 The removal of a percentage of an account's DOTs as a punishment for a validator acting maliciously or incompetently (e.g., equivocating or remaining offline for an extended period of time).

+## Soft Fork

+A backwards compatible change to client code which causes upgraded clients to start mining a new chain.
+Requires a "vote-by-hashrate" of majority of miners in order to enact successfully.
+Soft forks are considered temporary divergences in a chain since non-upgraded clients do not follow the new consensus rules but upgraded clients are still compatible with old consensus rules.

 ## Staking